dsblv/vk-api-calls/readme.md

 }
 ```

 This will help you not to perform authentication each time user visits your page.
 Save this in your session storage and use until it's expired.
+If expires is set to `0`, token is assumed to be eternal.

 *Note that `expires` value is not relative, but absolute*